wasabee-project/Wasabee-Server/README.md

 ## But... opsec?
 My data?

-If you use the "simple" mode of transfering draws, your data is enccoded in IITC, sent to the server and never decoded.
-It is stored encrypted in such a way that it is only decryptable upon request.
-The URL is the key.
-We don't know the URL.
-If you lose the URL, the draw is inaccessible.

-If you use the normal method, many more features will be enabled (proximity to marker notifications).
 Access to your data is controlled by teams you define.
 By default each op gets a unique team, but you can transfer multiple ops to the same team.
 Only your team members can see your op plans and locations.
 Each agent controls their own status (active/inactive) on the team.
 Team owners control who is on the teams.
 Trust is always bidirectional (with a minor qualification for teams linked to open .rocks communities).

 ## My personal data, GDPR and such!